Tasha-code-shenanigans/Tasha-s-Ao3-Site-Skins/README.md

 # About the images used in the Site Skins:
 Okay to use as part of the site skin but not otherwise without my permission.

+# Questions, Problems, Concerns
+Contact me on tumblr @mer-acle, I appreciate if someone points out stuff I missed or that doesn't work so I can fix it!

 ## All of my skins use the code for colored icons by Zerafinacss ( https://github.com/ZerafinaCSS/Replace-the-AO3-Icons-2.0 ).